chaynHQ/bloom-frontend/CYPRESS.md

 - Create a public user through the UI
 - In the database in `bloom-backend` you will need to set "isSuperAdmin" column to true for the user you created.
 - There are 2 ways of data seeding with users.
 1 is via a script in the bloom-scripts repo.
-Or 2 creating users through the UI.
+Or 2 creating users through the UI (recommended).

+  ### Creating users with the UI (Recommended)

+  - create a public user through the UI by navigating to the '/' home page and following instrcutions.
+  - To create partner admin users, log in as the super admin you created.
+Go to /admin/dashboard and create 1 bumble user and 1 badoo user.
+Make sure the emails are aliases of your own email.
+For example, if my email was 'test@chayn.co', I need to make accounts with emails `test+bumblepartneradmin@chayn.co`, `test+badoopartneradmin@chayn.co`.

   ### Creating users with a script

   - You will need to pull the [bloom-scripts repo](https://github.com/chaynHQ/bloom-scripts).
 This repo contains scripts for data seeding public and partner admin users.
 Note that you can also perform